Rhein-Neckar Löwen: History

 The club won its first title on 19 May 2013, after beating HBC Nantes (26–24) in the Final Four of EHF Cup, on its first year as EHF Cup, a merge between EHF European Cup and EHF Cup Winners' Cup.

 In 2013–14, Rhein-Neckar Löwen reached the DHB Cup Final Four for the seventh time in its history, but defeated by SG Flensburg (26–30) in the semi-final.
 In the EHF Champions League, Löwen reached the quarterfinals, and won FC Barcelona (38–31) at home, but in Palau Blaugrana they lost, 24–31, and were eliminated from EHF Champions League because of the away goals.
 In the Bundesliga, Löwen headed to the final game of the season as table leaders, with the same total of points like THW Kiel.
 Although they won VfL Gummersbach (40–35), they lost the championship to THW Kiel, who won Füchse Berlin, with a better result, 37–23.
 THW Kiel finished the season with a better goals difference and won the championship.
 Löwen finished only second.

 A season after, in 2014–15, Rhein-Neckar Löwen appointed Nikolaj Jacobsen as their new head coach.
 He led Löwen again to the second place, and they finished as runners-up to THW Kiel for the second season in a row.
 But in 2015–16, Jacobsen was the first head coach to lead Löwen to a national championship, as they beat SG Flensburg by a one point.
 They also won the DHB-Supercup after a 27–24 win over SC Magdeburg.
 A season after, in 2016–17, they defended the title and achieved their second Bundesliga championship in their history.
+On September 12th, 2014 the team broke the world record for most spectators at a handball match with 44,189 spectators in a match against HSV Hamburg.